Glance and Focus Networks for Dynamic Visual Recognition: Related Work

-\textbf{Visual attention models.} Our GFNet is related to the visual attention models, which are similar to the human perception in that human usually pay attention to parts of the environment to perform recognition.
+Our GFNet is related to the visual attention models, which are similar to the human perception in that human usually pay attention to parts of the environment to perform recognition.
 Many existing works integrate the attention mechanism into image processing systems, especially in language-related tasks.
 For example, in image captaining and visual question answering, models are trained to concentrate on the related regions of the image when generating the word sequence \cite{xu2015show, vinyals2015show, vedantam2015cider, karpathy2015deep, yang2016stacked}.
-In the context of image recognition, the attention mechanism is typically exploited to extract information from some task-relevant regions \cite{larochelle2010learning, ba2014multiple, jaderberg2015spatial, fu2017look, chu2019spot}.
+For image recognition, the attention mechanism is typically exploited to extract information from some task-relevant regions \cite{larochelle2010learning, ba2014multiple, jaderberg2015spatial, chu2019spot}.

 One similar work to our GFNet is the recurrent visual attention model proposed in \cite{mnih2014recurrent}.
-However, our method differs from it in two important aspects: 1) we adopt a flexible and general CNN-based framework that is compatible with a wide variety of CNNs to achieve SOTA computational efficiency, instead of sticking to a pure RNN model; and 2) our network focuses on performing adaptive inference for higher efficiency, and the recurrent process can be terminated conditioned on each input.
-With these design innovations, the proposed GFNet has achieved new SOTA performance on ImageNet in terms of both the theoretical computational efficiency and actual inference speed.
+However, our method differs from it in two important aspects: 1) we adopt a flexible and general CNN-based framework that is compatible with a wide variety of CNNs to achieve state-of-the-art computational efficiency, instead of sticking to a pure RNN model; and 2) our network focuses on performing adaptive inference for higher efficiency, and the recurrent process can be terminated conditioned on each input.
+With these design innovations, the proposed GFNet has achieved state-of-the-art performance on ImageNet in terms of both the theoretical computational efficiency and actual inference speed.
 In addition, \cite{NIPS2018_7411} shares a similar spirit to us in selecting important features with reinforcement learning, but it is not based on CNNs nor image data.